harathi-mutyam/kubernetes-projects/EKSproject/readme.md

-# **Production-Grade AWS EKS Deployment with ALB, TLS & Route53 (Terraform Automated)**
+# **Production-Grade AWS EKS Deployment with NGINX, Route53 (Terraform Automated)**

 ## 📌 Overview

 This project provisions a production-ready private Amazon EKS cluster using Infrastructure as Code (Terraform) and deploys microservices using Kubernetes with:

-- AWS Load Balancer Controller (ALB)
+- AWS Nginx network load Controller

 - Kubernetes Ingress

-- TLS termination using ACM

 - Route53 DNS configuration

-- Host-based routing

 - Bastion host for secure access